 Prior to co-founding SimpleRose, Marti founded a management consulting agency.
 Before that, she led the product management group at ETA Systems, the supercomputing subsidiary of Control Data.
 Marti holds a M.S. in Mechanical Engineering from Dartmouth College.

-Mike has more than 20 (but less than 30) years of experience in software development and management.
+Mike has 30 years of experience in software development and management.
 He is a highly skilled software architect and developer with extensive experience building cloud-based and SaaS applications, micro services, server applications, and desktop software.
-He nurtures his passion for games and ComicCon and does not hide his enthusiasm for things Star Wars, Star Trek, and Disney, including D-World and cruises.
-Oh, and Firefly.
+He nurtures his passion for games and ComicCon and does not hide his enthusiasm for all things Star Wars, Star Trek, Firefly, and Disney World.

 Scott is an entrepreneurial-minded engineer with an interest in high-performance computing, complex systems, and analytics applied in a variety of problem spaces.
 He previously founded, funded, and successfully exited a company that developed simulation software for the upstream oil and gas industry.
 He enjoys traveling with his wife and young son and knows more about primates than anybody else in the company.

 Zhihao is an expert C++ and Python developer with a zeal for continuous integration, code review, and unit testing.
 His participation on the ISO C++ program committees (he is one of about 170 people serving worldwide) makes him uniquely positioned to provide real-world and state-of-the-art development expertise.
 Really, he’s pretty much freaking Yoda when it comes to C++.
 We’re not kidding…freaking Yoda.